First Nations-led energy project in Ontario gets $1.6-billion in federal funding

 The federal government will provide $1.6-billion for an ambitious project to bring reliable power to 16 remote First Nations communities in Northwest Ontario, in what is being billed as the Ontario's largest-ever Indigenous-led infrastructure project.

-Ottawa is underwriting a 1,800-kilometre transmission line that is 51 per cent owned by Wataynikaneyap Power, a consortium of 22 First Nations, with a 49-per-cent stake held by Fortis Inc., the St. John's-based utility company.
+Ottawa is underwriting a 1,800-kilometre transmission line that is 51-per-cent owned by Wataynikaneyap Power, a consortium of 22 First Nations, with a 49-per-cent stake held by Fortis Inc., the St. John's-based utility company.

 As well, the Ontario government will be providing its existing northern ratepayer subsidy to support transmission connect and distribution within the communities.

-"This [project] will be really transformative for communities to know they will have access to reliable, clean power," federal Minister of Indigenous Services, Jane Philpott, said in an interview Thursday.
+"This [project] will be really transformative for communities to know they will have access to reliable, clean power," federal Minister of Indigenous Services Jane Philpott said in an interview on Thursday.

 The minister announced the federal funding during a ceremony in Thunder Bay that included Ontario Premier Kathleen Wynne, Fortis chief executive Barry Perry and Wataynikaneyap Power chief executive Margaret Kenequanash, former chief of the North Caribou Lake First Nation.